Use Case

 Creating study materials from recordings takes almost as long as the lecture itself

-Record the lecture on your phone, download the MP4 from your course platform (Canvas, Blackboard, Moodle), or paste the YouTube link if the lecture is published online.
+Record the lecture on your phone, grab the MP4 from your course platform (Canvas, Blackboard, Moodle), or paste the YouTube link if the lecture is published online.
 VidNotes accepts any video format and imports from iCloud, Google Drive, and Dropbox.

-Study your flashcards on the bus, search transcripts the night before exams, and export summaries as PDFs to share with your study group.
+Run flashcards on the bus, search transcripts the night before exams, and export summaries as PDFs to share with your study group.
 All data stays on your device via SwiftData, so you can review offline in the library, on the train, or anywhere without an internet connection.

-No account required.
+Start with a free account.
 Paste a video link and see it in action.